Projectvive/ATCalcBasic/README.md

 * Speaks Numbers, Operators, and Answers
 * No Ads

-You can download the app on Google Play here: https://play.google.com/store/apps/details?id=com.projectvive.atcalcbasic
+You can download the beta app on Google Play here: https://play.google.com/store/apps/details?id=com.projectvive.atcalcbasic